ForrestFairy/Elixir_in_action/README.md

 # Elixir_in_action
-My implementation of programs from book Elixir in Action
+My implementation of programs from book Elixir in Action 1st edition